Fractured Magic: Chapter Twenty-Five

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

-If you had asked Gareth yesterday, he would have told you that he knew Egil well.
-Not as well as someone like Leandros Nochdvor, who’d been close to Egil in life, but better than most.
-While academic study was no replacement for in-person discovery, it could still teach you much.
+If you had asked Gareth yesterday, he would have told you he knew Egil well.
+Not as well as someone like Prince Nochdvor, who’d been close to Egil in life, but better than most.
+While academic study was no replacement for in-person fellowship, it could still teach you much about a person.

 But Gareth did not know this man before him.
-Roman's—Egil's eyes were icy, frozen over when he finally tore them from Leandros’ retreating back.
-"Let's go, Gareth," was all he said before heading in the opposite direction.
+Roman’s—Egil’s eyes were distant and flat when he finally tore them from Leandros’ retreating back.
+“Let’s go, Gareth,” was all he said before heading in the opposite direction.

 Eager as he was to follow, Gareth paused to ask Eresh, “You’re certain you can handle this alone?”

-After Leandros and Eftychia had split off from them, it was Eresh who suggested they help.
-Faced with bravery like that, Gareth could only agree, but neither had expected to arrive and find this: bodies strewn, a battle concluded, and their friends speaking casually over the dead.
-Gareth avoided looking at the fallen assassins, their eyes unseeing and their blood pooling on the cobblestone.
+After Leandros and Eftychia had split off from them, it was Eresh who suggested they circle back and help.
+Faced with bravery like that, Gareth could only agree, but neither had expected to arrive and find bodies strewn, a battle concluded, and their friends speaking casually over the bleeding dead.
+Gareth avoided looking at the fallen assassins, their eyes unseeing and their limbs splayed over cobblestone.
 He still hadn't forgotten the thief Egil killed the night they met.
-He didn't need more empty eyes haunting his dreams.
+He didn’t need more empty eyes haunting his dreams.

 “Oh, yes.
 I know how to talk to the police,” Eresh assured him.